kishiyamat/ntu-ut-ling-vwp/README.md

 ## Aggregate

-Before moving on the next step,
-I'd like to make sure that
-everyone feel confortable with a function named `aggregate`.

 Aggregate is a function in base R.
 It aggregates the inputted data.frame (`x`),
 1. making sub-data.frames (subset) defined by the `by` input parameter.
 1. applying a function specified by the `FUN` parameter to each column of the subset

----

 Let's say we have a refined data, applying two functions.